 So why all the fuss?
 When it comes to clocking in and out, why are biometrics better than old fashioned entry systems?

 Recently, biometric technology has raised questions over privacy and rights – facial recognition technology in particular is still undergoing issues with accuracy and hasn’t yet reached its full potential.
-But biometric technology that works using fingerprints is proven and can change the way your organisation approaches time and attendance monitoring.
+But biometric technology that works using fingerprints is proven and can change the way your organisation approaches time and attendance (T&A) monitoring.